pstat197/vignette-image-classification/README.md

 Contributors: Alex Morifusa, Joy Chang, Cathy Fang, Anna Liang, Madhav Rao

 ## Abstract
+This vignette explores the progression from classical machine learning to deep learning for image classification using the Cats vs Dogs dataset from Kaggle.
+We start by building baseline models—SVM and XGBoost—trained on flattened image vectors.
+These baselines help show the limitations of classical ML when images are reduced to tabular form.
+We then introduce a Convolutional Neural Network (CNN), which uses the spatial structure of images, and briefly discuss Vision Transformers (ViT), which apply transformer architectures to sequences of image patches.
+Together, these models illustrate the evolution from traditional approaches to modern architectures, highlighting both the strengths and weaknesses of each in image classification tasks.

 ## Repository Contents
 - comparison_vignette.ipynb (or .qmd)